business-science/tibbletime/cran-comments.md

+## Resubmission
+This is a resubmission.

+In this version I have removed 'tidyselect' from Imports as it was not necessary and caused a NOTE.

+There is an error with the 'tibble' package v1.4.1 on r-oldrel on OSX.
+I require >=1.4.1 in 'tibbletime', and all other  builds pass so I would request that this is ignored for now.
+I have opened an issue on the 'tibble' GitHub page letting them know about the ERROR.

 ## Release Summary
 This is the fourth release of tibbletime.
 This is a minor release that introduces a new function, collapse_by(), but otherwise is maintanence and